VsBrainy/VsBrainy/README.md

 </details>

-Repo for the Friday Night Funkin' mod and modding engine (forked from Psych) Vs Brainy and SKiD03.
+Repo for the Friday Night Funkin' mod and modding engine (forked from Psych) Vs Brainy and SKiD03/Brainy Engine.

 [Download here on GameJolt](https://gamejolt.com/games/vsbrainy/1021340)